 STEP 1: Grab Your Tape Measure

-The first think you have to do to make a privacy window screen is to measure your window in 2 places: the width of your window and how high you want your DIY privacy window panel to be.
+The first thing you have to do to make a privacy window screen is to measure your window in 2 places: the width of your window and how high you want your DIY privacy window panel to be.

 I wanted mine a little more than half the window, so I measured in these areas: across and down.